 If you prefer a holiday with only those cordially invited, here are some steps you can take.

 - Throw away old food and desserts.
-Insects can smell molding & rotting food easily from the outside and will fight there way in to feast on it.
+Insects can smell molding & rotting food easily from the outside and will fight their way in to feast on it.

 - Keep your pantry ventilated and dry.
 Bugs love moisture.

 - Store food items in hard plastic containers, if possible.
 Not only will you keep bugs from smelling and getting into your food, your pantry items will be fresher when you go to use them.

 - Keep your pantry vacuumed or swept.
 Even a simple grain of sugar is a meal for some hungry creatures.

 - Exterior Walls need to be sealed up.
 Use a caulking gun to seal holes in your exterior walls where wood has rotted, bug and rodents have chewed, and where heat is escaping.
 Great rule to follow, if heat is escaping, there is a high chance bugs can sneak in.

 - Carefully inspect weather stripping, door sweeps, and window screens.
 It doesn’t take much of a space for an insect to squeeze into your home.
 Take your time, and use a caulking gun to fill in the holes.

 - Seal your foundation cracks with a liquid cement from Ace Hardware or Lowe’s.